diao1v/macintosh-portfolio/README.md

-# Macintosh OS 7 Portfolio
+# My Portfolio: Classic Macintosh System 7.6/8 Interface

-A digital portfolio inspired by the classic Macintosh System 7 and 7.5 interface.
-This project brings the nostalgic look and feel of the 1990s Mac OS to the web, showcasing my work in a unique and interactive way.
+This project is a fun and nostalgic recreation of the Classic Macintosh System 7.6 and 8 interface, where I showcase my skills, projects, and information in a retro desktop environment.
+It’s a fully functional desktop with icons, folders, and files, mimicking the look and feel of the old MacOS

 ## Features

+- **Functional Desktop**:
-- **Retro Desktop**: A functional desktop with icons, folders, and windows.
+  - Icons, folders, and files (text, projects, code, photos/videos).
+  - Create, move, and delete files/folders.
+- **Mock Applications**:
+  - **SimpleText**: A text editor mimicking the classic MacOS SimpleText.
+  - **Scrapbook**: A scrapbook application for mimicking the classic MacOS.
+Use for displaying projects, photos, and videos.
+  - **Email App**: A custom email application styled like the old MacOS email clients.
-- **Interactive Apps**:
+  - **Interactive Experience**:
-  - **About Me**: Learn more about me in a styled document.
-  - **Projects**: Browse my work through a clickable gallery.
-  - **Contact**: Reach out using a classic Mac-style form.
+    - Drag-and-drop functionality
+    - Resizable windows
+    - FRetro UI elements like menus, buttons

+## Technologies Used

+- React (with Vite for fast development)
+- Tailwind CSS for styling
+- React-Markdown for rendering Markdown content
+- Zustand for code state management

 ## How to Use